 What is the Purpose of MIPS and How Does it Work?

-According to the Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS) “is required by law to implement a quality payment incentive program,” which is currently known as the Quality Payment Program.
-MIPS, along with Advanced Alternative Payment Models (APMs), are the two systems that the CMS uses to measure and reward clinician performance in this program.
+According to the Department of Health and Human Services (HHS), CMS “is required by law to implement a quality payment incentive program” which is currently known as the Quality Payment Program.
+As previously noted, MIPS, along with APM, are the two systems that the CMS uses to measure and reward clinician performance in this program.

-With MIPS, clinicians must report their performance in four areas: quality, promoting interoperability, improvement activities, and cost.
-These categories make up the clinicians’ final score, which the HHS uses to assess MIPS-eligible clinicians and determine their payment adjustment to Medicare reimbursements every year.
+With the merit-based incentive payment system, clinicians must report their performance in four MIPS areas: quality, promoting interoperability, improvement activities, and cost.
+These categories make up the clinicians’ final score, which HHS uses to assess MIPS-eligible clinicians and determine their payment adjustment to Medicare reimbursements every year.

 MIPS Quality Measures